Beta8397/virtual_robot/README.md

 This is a JavaFX application developed using the (free) IntelliJ IDEA Community Edition IDE.
 The repository can be downloaded and unzipped, then opened with IntelliJ.

-Three robot configurations are available: a simple two-wheeled robot, a robot with four mechanum wheels, and an X-Drive robot with four OmniWheels mounted at 45 degrees at each corner of the robot.
+Four robot configurations are available: a simple two-wheeled robot, a robot with four mecanum wheels, an X-Drive robot with four OmniWheels mounted at 45 degrees at each corner of the robot, and an additional mecanum-wheeled configuration that has an extendable arm (DC motor-operated) with a grabber (Servo-operated) at the end.

 Each robot can be thought of as 18 inches wide.
-For the two-wheel bot and mechanum wheel bot, the distance between the centers of the right and left wheels is 16 inches.
-For the mechanum wheel bot, the distance between the centers of the front and back wheels is 14 inches, and the mechanum wheels (when viewed from the top) have an "X" configuration.
+For the two-wheel bot and mecanum wheel bot, the distance between the centers of the right and left wheels is 16 inches.
+For the mecanum wheel bot, the distance between the centers of the front and back wheels is 14 inches, and the mecanum wheels (when viewed from the top) have an "X" configuration.
 For the X-Drive bot, the distance between the centers of any two adjacent wheels is 14.5 inches.
 Each motor has an encoder.
 There is a downward-facing color sensor in the center of the robot.
 A gyro sensor is also included.
 A purple arm on the back of the robot is controlled by a servo.
 Each robot also has distance sensors on the front, left, right